slazeRnet/JavaScript/JS Core/JS Applications/08-routing/readme.md

 ```
 ## 4.Initialise the Sammy library

-Router functionality is done by SammyJS:
+Router functionality is done by SammyJS
+the first param (in this case):
+> '#main'
+is the id of the html element to be appended:
 ```js
 var app = Sammy('#main', function() {
     // include a plugin